aleksantari/camera_calibration/README.md

 ## License

-This project open-source licensed under the [MIT License].
+This project open-source licensed under the [MIT Liense].

 ---